ErinaTheDummy/SwordToShield/Dev/Development.md

 Write 20+ new spells, including snowball spell, chain lightning, & other spells that would be interesting but do not currently exist

-### Write Class: Inventor
-(d4) Complete Inventor, Intelligence based class that thins the line between magic and science, inventions ranging from firearms which they are not proficient with to suits of power armor.
+Added: Chain Lightning, Snowball, Summon Green Slime,

 ### Write Class: Prophet
 (d6) Complete Prophet, Class that gains visions that allow empowerment of skillchecks and attacks as well as limited spells prepared daily.
 Casting mod of wisdom.

+### Write Class: Inventor
+(d4) Complete Inventor, Intelligence based class that thins the line between magic and science, inventions ranging from firearms which they are not proficient with to suits of power armor.

 ### Write Bestiary Entry: Celestials
 Complete 10+ stat blocks for creatures in the celestials category of the